DarioLodeiros/documentation-user/sales/sale_amazon/apply.rst

   you encrypt this information (e.g., algorithm).**

-  The entire database is backed up once a day and backups are kept for a minimum of three months according to the `Odoo Online SLA <https://www.odoo.com/cloud-sla>`_.
+  The entire database is backed up once a day and backups are kept for a minimum of three months according to our `SaaS/PaaS provider (Odoo S.A.)
+SLA <https://www.odoo.com/cloud-sla>`_.
 Backups are hosted on several remote servers as unencrypted database dumps; these backups can only be retrieved by Odoo S.A. employees through support requests.

 - **Describe where your organization monitors and detects malicious activity in your application(s).**

-  Odoo Online uses automated probes on our server that report their status in Munin, an opensource monitoring tool.
+  Our SaaS/PaaS provider uses automated probes on our server that report their status in Munin, an opensource monitoring tool.
 This tool automatically triggers alarms when probes detect values outside of their pre-defined range.
 We monitor (among many other things) access rates, response times, ssh connections, network activity.

 - **Describe how your organization's incident response plan addresses database hacks, unauthorized access, and data leaks (a link to your policy is also acceptable).**